-Any item that causes the buyer to reevaluate the value of the home, such as a furnace that is beyond its expected life and not performing properly.
+Any item that may cause the buyer to reevaluate the value of the home, such as a furnace that is beyond its expected life and not performing properly.
 Also, significant safety issues, such as a loose handrail on a second-floor balcony.

 Are some things not inspected?

 Yes, the home inspection includes the house and attached structures only.
-Not inspected items include: cosmetics, outbuildings other than garages or carports, swimming pools and spas, specialty systems including cable TV, alarms systems, lawn sprinklers, wells, and solar panels, to list a few.
+Not inspected items include: cosmetic items, outbuildings other than garages or carports, swimming pools and spas, specialty systems including cable TV, alarms systems, lawn sprinklers, wells, and solar panels, to list a few.
 Also, not inspected with a standard home inspection are asbestos, mold, termites, building codes, air and water quality, and lead paint.
 Inspections for these can be purchased from an individual with specialized training and qualifications.
-It is important to note that items that are hidden, covered up, or that aren’t safely accessible cannot be inspected.
+It is important to note that items that are hidden, covered up, or that aren’t readily accessible, cannot be inspected.
 The report should state which required items were not accessible at the time of the inspection.

 Do I attend the inspection?

 That’s up to you.
-It’s highly recommended.
-It’s a great opportunity to take a close look at the house you are considering purchasing.
+It is highly recommended, and a great opportunity to take a close look at the house you are considering purchasing.
 You can ask the inspector any questions you want.
-You can bring a notepad and tape measure and you can take pictures as well.
+You can bring a notepad, tape measure, and you can take pictures as well.

 How do you find a good home inspection?